Particle-Network/aa-sdk/README.md

 npm install @particle-network/aa
 ```

-## Before Start

-1. All testnets have Particle Verifying Paymaster enabled, you can send any gasless transaction;
-2. If you want to use [Particle Verifying Paymaster](paymaster.md) on Mainnet, you can deposit and use it directly without extra configration in SDK, [check docs](paymaster.md);
-3. If you want to use Biconomy Paymaster, please go to [https://dashboard.biconomy.io/](https://dashboard.biconomy.io/), create Paymaster & get dappApiKey;
-4. Token Paymaster is automatically enabled (we are using Biconomy Token Paymaster).

 ## Initialize the SmartAccount

-You need to create a Particle project to connect to your app, Visit [Particle Dashboard](../../getting-started/dashboard/) to learn more about Particle projects and apps.
+You need to create a Particle project to connect to your app, Visit [Particle Dashboard](https://dashboard.particle.network).

-(Optional) And create a Biconomy Paymasters to connect AA, Visit [Biconomy Dashboard](https://dashboard.biconomy.io/) to learn more.

 The provider is [EIP-1193: Ethereum Provider JavaScript API ](https://eips.ethereum.org/EIPS/eip-1193), you can use Particle Provider, MetaMask Provider or any EVM wallet provider.